 Where to even start with this story.
 First, it is amazing.
 Second, it is probably the darkest piece to end up in this category, as the relationships that it examines aren't always the most consensual of things.
 This story looks at longing and at situation, fantasy and reality, and how people can make different choices that they thought they'd never make.
 It's an amazing and powerful piece and definitely one of my favorite stories of the year!
 Check out my full reviews here & here.

-"The Book of How to Live" by Rose Lemberg (Beneath Ceaseless Skies)
+"The Book of How to Live" by R.B.
+Lemberg (Beneath Ceaseless Skies)